ratherforky/lectorial-tools/README.md

   - Delete the newly created `foo` directory afterwards
 1. In the root directory of the project, run `devenv up`

+## VSCode setup

+- For HLS:
+  - Install `Haskell` extension
+    - Manage HLS via PATH
+  - Install `direnv` extension (this will ensure the HLS bundled with IHP works correctly)

 ## Other useful notes

 - The `Web` directory is where most of the core logic goes